raneemr05/raneemr05/README.md

 🔭 I’m currently working as a Technical Trainer and Coach at The Coders Guild

-🌱 I’m currently exploring AWS Services, Javascript Frameworks, and L2 Blockchain Solutions -> Full-Stack dApps development
+🌱 I’m currently focusing using AWS Services, DevOps, and L2 Blockchain Solutions -> Full-Stack dApps development

 💬 Ask me about
 -  Cloud Engineering - AWS
 -  Testing
+-  DevOps
--  Career in tech - remote / UK
+-  Career in tech
 -  Becoming a Blockchain Professional
 -  Mentoring/Coaching
 -  Trainings